isrish/Amharic-Text-Processor/README.md

 - Composable pipeline built from simple processor classes
 - Consistent I/O contract: accepts `str` or `{"text": ...}`, returns a dict with `"text"`
 - HTML stripping, whitespace cleanup, Amharic character filtering
-- Punctuation and Unicode normalization plus configurable regex filtering
+- Punctuation and Unicode normalization (keeps Ethiopic marks, preserves decimals) plus configurable regex filtering
+- Sentence-level deduplication using fuzzy similarity
+- Abbreviation handling for slash/dot forms; dotted abbreviations can be normalized before expansion
+- Helpers to add spaces between Ethiopic letters and digits, and to place sentences on separate lines
+- Noise removal for common Latin/underscore tokens and foreign-only brackets
 - Pure, side-effect-free processors that are easy to test and extend

 ---